tomcam/vuepress.github.io/netlify.md

 * On your local machine, create a directory named `vpdemo1` from the command line and change to that directory.

-## One tie only: configure Git if necessary
+## One time only: configure Git if necessary

 Git needs to know your login ID for the repository.
 You only need to do this once if you've never run Git before.
 Skip it if you've created repos with Git previously.